OrnithopterX/Ornithopter-Crank-Designer/README.md

 To analyse the "perfect crank" profile data in greater depth, copy the inputs, as well as the resulting Anhedral and Dihedral.
 And paste the data in the staggered crank profile as inputs.

 On Duel Cranks: each crank should rotate in opposite directions, to maximize flapping symmetry.

+# Verisons

+V1.00
++ initial file.

+V1.10
++ Rectified an issue with the perfect Staggered crank profile outputting the wrong linkage length.
++ Added the Inside-out Staggered crank profile.
++ other small fixes.